Concordium/concordium.github.io/source/mainnet/docs/help-and-faq/set-up-doc-env-MacOs.rst

   This compiles the documentation into a format that can be hosted and accessed by users.

-- Step: Checking for Dead Links
+- Step 9: Checking for Dead Links
   This step focuses specifically on ensuring that all hyperlinks within the documentation are functional and lead to valid pages.
 You can run this command:

 .. code-block:: console